 Walton then reflects sadly on the fact that “his wife was childless.”
 This is immediately followed by a scene dripping with self-indulgence.
 Mrs. Walton is relaxing outdoors, supine upon a pillowed chaise lounge, eating bonbons, which she shares with her three dogs.
 Mr. Walton arrives home, and shortly after, his sister and her husband arrive for a visit.
 She has a baby, and the intertitle informs us of its significance: “Walton’s sister had contracted an eugenic marriage and her first child was a source of great interest.”

 The scene shifts back to the courtroom, where Walton is trying a Dr. William Homer for the crime of distributing literature recommending the use of birth control.
-Walton reads from sections the doctor’s pamphlet.
-Several arguments are advanced.
+Walton reads from sections the doctor’s pamphlet, which advances several arguments.
 First, unwanted children are the cause of much evil in the world.
 Second, pregnant women often seek abortions in their desperation, which in many cases results in their death.
 Third, there is a hint that unwanted children acquire syphilis from their low-class mothers, resulting in blindness and insanity.
 The doctor goes on to tell of the misery he encounters in the slums, including suicide and wife beating, owing to the fact that birth control is illegal.

 There are a few things worth noting about this trial.
 First, Dr. Homer does not deny that he broke the law.
 His argument is that it is a bad law, that birth control should be decriminalized.
 I suppose he is hoping for some kind of jury nullification.
 Second, we hear only the doctor’s side of the story.
 We never hear Walton giving his final summation to the jury.
 Now, that summation might simply have been, “The defendant admits he broke the law.
 I rest my case.”
 However, it would have been interesting to hear arguments supporting the law, perhaps in the form of references to the Bible or to the disturbing idea that if people have access to birth control, they will have sex just because it feels good.
 But we never hear such arguments.
 The closest thing we get to the other side of the issue is a shot of the elderly judge shaking his head in disgust.
 Finally, the intertitle tells us that a jury of all men finds Dr. Homer guilty.
 This reference to a “jury of all men” implies bias, the idea being that it is women that suffer most from unwanted pregnancies.
 Taking it all together, we must conclude that this movie was primarily interested making a case for legalizing birth control, not in presenting a dramatically interesting trial.

-Meanwhile, on another pillowed chaise lounge lies Mrs. Carlo, Mrs. Walton’s best friend.
-But she is not happy, because she is pregnant.
-We know this because the winged soul of her fetus hovers over her shoulder.
-Mrs. Walton comes over for a visit, and finding out about Mrs. Carlo’s situation, recommends that she see Dr. Malfit, whom Mrs. Walton has used before.
-At first, I wondered why these rich women, who were willing to have abortions, would not use birth control to prevent pregnancy in the first place.
-But then it occurred to me that in those days, birth control required the complicity of the husband, and these rich husbands all wanted to have children.
-But an abortion would be something these women could avail themselves of on the sly.
+Meanwhile, on another pillowed chaise lounge lies Mrs. Carlo, Mrs. Walton’s best friend, who is most unhappy.
+We know she is pregnant, because the winged soul of her fetus hovers over her shoulder.
+Mrs. Walton comes over for a visit and, finding out about Mrs. Carlo’s situation, recommends that she see Dr. Malfit, whom Mrs. Walton has used before.

 When Mrs. Carlo has the abortion, we see the soul of the fetus returning to Heaven, and the intertitle says that one of the “unwanted” ones has been sent back.
 Is this supposed to be a soul in the second category?
-It was unwanted all right, and it was being sent back, but there is no indication that it was morally or physically defective, or that it had the sign of the serpent.
-Maybe the idea is that the mother’s immoral character has tainted the soul, and the sign of the serpent was the physical defect suffered by the fetus when the abortion was induced.
+It was unwanted all right, and it was being sent back, but there was no indication that it was morally or physically defective, or that it had the sign of the serpent.
+Maybe the idea is that the mother’s immoral character had tainted the soul, thereby giving it that serpent sign.
+Recall further that the prologue said that the unwanted souls are “constantly” being sent back, which means it happens over and over again.
+Apparently, God knows which women will have an abortion in advance, and so when they get pregnant, he sees to it that the fetus gets a soul from the unwanted category.
 Anyway, Mrs. Carlo can go back to being a social butterfly without the nuisance of having to raise a child.

 Mrs. Walton’s brother Roger comes to visit her, and at the same time, the maid asks if her daughter Lillian can stay with her for a while.
-In short order, Roger seduces Lillian and gets her pregnant, the winged soul hovering over her shoulder.
+In short order, Roger seduces Lillian and gets her pregnant, a winged soul hovering over her shoulder.
 She tells Roger of her plight, and he asks his sister for help.
 She is horrified to find out that he had sex with a woman.
-Today, we are used to the idea that premarital sex is perfectly acceptable, but that abortion is something that many people regard as a great evil.
-But in this movie, married women like Mrs. Walton see nothing wrong with having an abortion, but they recoil in horror at the idea of premarital sex.
-And the movie would seem to agree with this.
+Today, we are used to the idea that premarital sex is perfectly acceptable, while abortion is something that many people regard as a great evil.
+But in this movie, married women like Mrs. Walton see nothing wrong with having an abortion, but they recoil in horror at the idea of fornication.
+And the movie would seem to share this attitude, as can be seen in what follows.
 Mrs. Carol finally gives Roger the name of Malfit, and he takes Lillian to the doctor’s office.
 But whereas countless married rich women received abortions from him without harm, this abortion for an unmarried working-class woman is botched.
 Lillian dies as a result, cinematic punishment for what an intertitle called the “wages of sin” when first depicting her pregnancy.

 Walton finds out what happened, and he brings Malfit to trial, where he is convicted.
 Before being taken away to prison, Malfit hands Walton his ledger, which has records of abortions performed on his wife and those in her social circle.
 He returns home and finds those very women gathered together in his home.
 He says he knows why none of them have children and that he should bring them all to trial for manslaughter.
 After they leave, he asks his wife the title question, and then expresses outrage that he, an officer of the law, must shield a murderess.